MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/how-to-install-software.md

 1. Connect the screen and keyboard to the appliance, and then connect to the CLI.

-1. Connect an external CD or disk on a key with the ISO image that you downloaded from the **Updates** page in the Defender for IoT portal.
+1. Connect an external CD or disk on a key with the ISO image that you downloaded from the **Updates** page of Defender for IoT in the Azure portal.

 1. Start the appliance.